 The Foundation recognizes the importance of education and how it contributes to the overall health and well-being of individuals and the community.
 We support post-secondary education in Waterloo Region through grants to Conestoga College, Wilfrid Laurier University and University of Waterloo.
 We emphasize initiatives that improve access to higher education from under-represented groups; and those that involve community partnership.

 Strong healthcare institutions are fundamental to community wellbeing.
-We support healthcare in Waterloo Region through grants to Cambridge Memorial Hospital, Grand River Hospital, and St. Mary's Hospital.
+We support healthcare in Waterloo Region through grants to Cambridge Memorial Hospital, Grand River Hospital, and St. Mary's General Hospital.
 These investments may include buildings, equipment, training and professional development, or other programs.